JalexSocial/SpiceDb.docs/content/docs/reference/permissions/readrelationships.md

 - `resource` - The filter to apply to the resource part of the relationships.
 - `subject` (optional) - An optional filter to apply to the subject part of the relationships.
 - `excludePrefix` (optional) - Indicates whether the prefix should be excluded from the response.
+- `limit` (optional) If non-zero, specifies the limit on the number of relationships to return before the stream is closed on the server side.
+By default, the stream will continue resolving relationships until exhausted or the stream is closed due to the client or a network issue.</param>
+- `cursor` (optional) If provided indicates the cursor after which results should resume being returned.
+The cursor can be found on the ReadRelationshipsResponse object.</param>
 - `zedToken` (optional) - An optional ZedToken for specifying a version of the data to read.
 - `cacheFreshness` (optional) - Specifies the acceptable freshness of the data to be read from the cache.